NAMA for sustainable housing in Mexico

 Proponent(s) Mexican National Agency of Housing (CONAVI), Mexican Secretariat of the Environment and Natural Resources (SEMARNAT)

-International funder(s) German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+International funder(s) NAMA Facility; German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Contact